The idea that travel is expensive and complicated is nonsense invented by tour companies, hotel chains and media corporations.

 People need fresh air, healthy food, clean water, exercise, stimulation, companionship, self-esteem, and a safe place to sleep.

 All of these things are easy to get.
 And most are free.
 For fresh air, go outside.
 To exercise, go for a walk.
 For stimulation, visit a new place.
 For company, make a friend.
 To improve your self-esteem, turn off the TV, take a deep breath and open your spirit to the benevolence of the world.
+Those on a tighter budget will find that Pakistan is a paradise.
+You may also save money by making use of the Pakistan eVisa processing time; if you apply for your visa online, you won’t have to pay for a visa on arrival, which is a huge money saver.

 3. Go Slowly